AIMET model compression

 Compression ratio selection

-In this phase, AIMET will apply the compression ratios per layer to create a compressed model.
-Currently, AIMET supports the following model compression algorithms.
+In this phase, AIMET applies the compression ratios to each layer to create a compressed model.
+AIMET supports the following model compression algorithms:

-AIMET supports the following techniques that can be optionally used to get better compression results
+AIMET supports the following optional techniques that can improve compression results.

 Rank-rounding